 A review by Gert Korthof.
 26 april 2008

 The Descent of Man, and selection in relation to sex.

-PUP edtion is a photoreproduction of the 1871 edition of J. Murray.
+475 pages.
+PUP edition is a photoreproduction of the 1871

 The task of Descent of Man is to show that humans are descended from lower forms and have their place in the tree of life just as Darwin did for animals and plants in The Origin of Species.
 Furthermore, that the mechanism that produced humans is heritable variation and natural selection.
 In this review I focus on chapter III (Moral Sense) and chapter V (Intellectual and moral faculties of man).

 Ethologists such as Frans de Waal started to investigate the biological origins of morality in the 1980s and 1990s (2).
 De Waal investigates morality from a Darwinian perspective.
 I assumed that Darwin did not write very much about the origin of human morality.
 I was wrong.
 Darwin wrote extensively about moral sentiments in The Descent of Man (3).
 One could even wonder what's new in the theories of today's evolutionary ethologists.
 Additionally, I discuss the question: Was Darwin an eugeneticist?